rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/json.md

 ---
 title: json
-description: json validation  {{validatorType}}  will allow user to enter the input only in proper Json format.
+descrjsontion: json validation  {{validatorType}}  will allow user to enter the input only in proper Json format.
 author: rxcontributorone
 category: form-validations
 type:tabs